arc-language/core-parser/PACKAGE.md

 	// EnterIfStmt is called when entering the ifStmt production.
 	EnterIfStmt(c *IfStmtContext)

+	// EnterForStmt is called when entering the forStmt production.
+	EnterForStmt(c *ForStmtContext)

+	// EnterBreakStmt is called when entering the breakStmt production.
+	EnterBreakStmt(c *BreakStmtContext)

+	// EnterContinueStmt is called when entering the continueStmt production.
+	EnterContinueStmt(c *ContinueStmtContext)

 	// EnterDeferStmt is called when entering the deferStmt production.
 	EnterDeferStmt(c *DeferStmtContext)